zxcvbn1122334455/docs.cucumber.io/content/running.md

 ## TestNG Runner

+You can also use [TestNG](http://testng.org/doc/) to run your Cucumber tests.
 There is no documentation yet, but the code is on [GitHub](https://github.com/cucumber/cucumber-jvm/tree/master/examples/java-calculator-testng)

 ## Android Runner

 There is no documentation yet, but the code is on [GitHub](https://github.com/cucumber/cucumber-jvm/tree/master/android).

+For more information on configuring how you run your tests from a test framework, see [configuration](/configuration/#test-framework).

 ## IDE / Third-party runners
 Finally, you can run features from an IDE.